bacontime/blog-mirror/nature/birdup/markedness.md

 [^ebirdcitation]: eBird Basic Dataset.
 Version: EBD_relSep-2021.
 Cornell Lab of Ornithology, Ithaca, New York.
 Sep 2021.

-Do note, however, that this particular metric causes all the weird fluke entries in this dataset to bubble to the surface.
+Do note that this particular metric causes all the weird fluke entries in this dataset to bubble to the surface.
 I've excluded species with fewer than 1000 observations - otherwise the passenger pigeon would show up in the top birds - but there are still probably invasive species that I didn't manage to trim out.
 <!--TODO: Add note about referring to the other data set.-->

 Still though, this score-set taught me some interesting things.
 For example, lovebirds score the highest for Arizona, as [a sizeable colony exists in Phoenix, dependent on AC units and decorative palm trees to survive.](https://www.audubon.org/news/when-it-gets-too-hot-phoenixs-lovebirds-turn-air-conditioning)
 And in the northeast, there's a [stable population of Monk Parakeets](https://www.youtube.com/watch?v=69hvxjaFXDg).